thinmanj/bambu-mw-challenge/notification-service/README.md

 ## Running tests and coverage
 From the notification-service directory:
-- pytest -q
+- pytest --cov --cov-report=term-missing --cov-report=html --cov-report=xml -v

-- pytest -q --maxfail=1 -k "unit and not integration"
+Alternatively you can run it on the docker-compose:
-- pytest --cov=notification_service --cov-report=term-missing
+- docker-compose up notification-service docker exec -if <notification-service id> bash pytest --cov --cov-report=term-missing --cov-report=html --cov-report=xml -v

 Notes:
 - Some integration tests may expect Postgres/Redis.
 Use Docker Compose for the full stack.